mithunmanohar/woocommerce-orders-google-sheets-integration/README.md

 # 1. Set up WooCommerce REST API in your wordpress website:

 Steps can be found here : https://github.com/woocommerce/woocommerce/wiki/Getting-started-with-the-REST-API#generate-keys .
-You need to provide the API key and API secret generated from this step to be provided in the Google sheet.
+You need to provide the API key and API secret generated from this step in the Google sheet.

 # 2. Click on the google sheets link :